Squirrel Picnic at the Wild Rose Café

 Crow Rogue watched the show from the VIP section (his bird bath).
 Manitou decided that a closer look at this new tableside service was in order.
 His attention was quickly diverted by one of the squirrels who was scolding him from the safety of the pine tree.
 There must have been some name-calling because Manitou started sassing him back.
 Rogue lost patience with all of them and took off in search of something better.

 Update: The picnic table remains a hit.
-Apparently, the squirrels now feel they can make requests of me while I am relaxing in the back yard on my lounge chair (where I do not feed them).
-I looked up from my book to discover that one of the squirrels was attempting to join me on the lounge chair, a spot that is typically reserved for Manitou.
+Apparently, the squirrels now feel they can make requests of me while I am relaxing in the backyard on my lounge chair (where I do not feed them).
+I looked up from my book to discover that one of the squirrels was attempting to join me on the lounge chair, a spot typically reserved for Manitou.
 When Manitou entered the yard and saw what was happening, the expression on his face was priceless.
-The bold squirrel was not fazed by his appearance, and Manitou finally had to run at him to chase him off!
+His appearance did not faze the bold squirrel, and Manitou finally had to run at him to chase him off!

 >>>>>>